Skip to main content

 Shizuka

 My two Shizuka apples are large and spring green, slightly oblate spheres decorated with crackles of tan russet and darker green lenticels that have small light centers.
+One of my samples, shown, has a faint pink-orange blush in a region of peel that is almost yellow.
+(It also has some tiny bruises.)

 Mountain Rose

 Hype about Mountain Rose has become a cloud of uncertainty about these apples.
-Are they the same as Airlie Redflesh, aka Hidden Rose?
+Are they the same as Airlie Redflesh, aka Hidden Rose ?
+The stroke of a knife will help shed light on that.

 Still good

-We've had an unusually wet growing season this year, and the apples have soaked up the water and grown fat.
+JUST NOT GREAT, THIS YEAR We've had an unusually wet growing season this year, and the apples have soaked up the water and grown fat.
+A juicy apple is nice, but not every variety benefits qualitatively from this aqueous bounty.

 Goodby, Macoun.
 Hello, King David?